renatof/PiK8kE/README.md

 # Introduction

-PiK8kE is an evolving international testbed for federated edge computing on Raspberry Pi 4 devices (with other architectures such as Jetson planned for future expansion).
+PiK8kE is an evolving international testbed for federated edge computing on Raspberry Pi 4 devices using Kubernetes (with other architectures such as Jetson planned for future expansion).
 The tools in this repository are used to create custom images to join the testbed.

 Currently, the testbed is restricted to members of [PRAGMA](http://www.pragma-grid.net).
+[You can check our overlay visualizer](http://viz.edgevpn.io:5802/#/) to see the current state of the network.

 If you are interested in using the software for your own testbed, the developers are considering expansion plans for the future, so please feel free to contact us.

 # What you'll need